-The results of our work are presented in Tables 1, 2, 3, 4, 5, and 6 for different number of input strings as well as different number of strings characters.
-The execution time (in milliseconds and seconds) is used as the evaluation metric for the different algorithms.
+The results of our work are presented in the following Tables 1 to 6 for different number of input strings as well as different number of strings characters.
+The execution time (in milliseconds and seconds) is used as the evaluation metric of the different algorithms.

-Regarding Table 1, we present four different experiments for the problem of Longest Common Prefix.
-In the first case, the number of characters for the 3 input strings is 450, 300, as well as 125, respectively, and the output consists of an LCP with 76 characters.
-In the following, in the second case, the number of characters for input strings is 2605, 2455, as well as 2060, respectively, and the output consists of an LCP with 250 characters.
-For the last two cases, the number of characters for input strings is 9948, 8884, 8504 and 21350, 18790, 16845, whereas the output consists of an LCP with 1054 and 2530 characters, respectively.
+Regarding Table 1, we present four different experiments for the problem of the Longest Common Prefix.
+In the first case, the number of characters for the three input strings is 450, 300 as well as 125 respectively and the output consists of an LCP with 76 characters.
+In following, in the second case, the number of characters for input strings is 2605, 2455 as well as 2060 respectively and the output consists of an LCP with 250 characters.
+For the last two cases, the number of characters for input strings is 9948, 8884, 8504 and 21350, 18790, 16845 whereas the output consists of an LCP with 1054 and 2530 characters respectively.

-2 http://spark.apache.org/
+$^2$ http://spark.apache.org/